1

 There are myths about spaim spokes I should address here.

 Fatigue is how spokes fail.
 Fatigue is caused by length changes caused by loading the spokes.
-Those length changes weaken the metal till eventually the spoke experience a peak load that's higher than it strength and then it pops.
-This is why replacing broken spokes is futile and other will follow.
-A failed spoke mean every spoke should be replaced.
-Now pre existing flaws in the spoke wire or defects in the spoke thread are a common cause of failure.
-Ultimately that's beyond our control.
+Those length changes weaken the metal till eventually the spoke experiences a peak load that's higher than its strength, and then it pops.
+This is why replacing broken spokes is futile, and others will follow.
+A failed spoke means every spoke should be replaced.
+Now, pre-existing flaws in the spoke wire or defects in the spoke thread are a common cause of failure.
+Ultimately, that's beyond our control.

 The length changes a spoke experiences in a wheel does depend on how stiff the wheel is.
-Stiffer wheels flex less so the length changes a spoke will experience for a given load will be lower.
-There fatigue happens a slower rate.
+Stiffer wheels flex less, so the length change a spoke will experience for a given load will be lower.
+Their fatigue happens at a slower rate.

-Sapim state fatigue test show the CX ray has Sapim's strongest spoke.
-It also very thin.
+Sapim state fatigue test show the CX ray as Sapim's most fatigyue resistant spoke.
+It is also very thin.
 Its failure load is actually lower than the sapim cx force even though its strength is higher.
-You dont ride a spoke, you ride on a wheel.
+You don't ride a spoke, you ride on a wheel.
 A stiffer wheel will generally show longer spoke life.
 So why are 29er disc brake mtb wheels built with CX Ray's, beats me.
 CX Ray's are not stronger in a way that means your wheel will take higher loads before failure or give you more miles before a spoke fails.
 It could be the other way around.

-So dont pick the cxray because its stronger.
-Pick it because it shows low aerodynamic drag and it light and in aero wheels like the BORG45DISC or the BORG50C it works well.
+So don't pick the cx-ray because it's stronger.
+Pick it because it shows low aerodynamic drag, and it is light and in aero wheels like the BORG45DISC or the BORG50C it works well.

 My disc brake wheels mainly use Sapim triple butted spokes.
 This extends spoke life and allows me to use lower spoke count without having to worry about weight limits.
 For example, the Sapim Force and CX-force have a 2.2mm diameter at the elbow.
 This is 21% more cross-sectional area where it matters the most.
 So with these spokes, 24F/24R with 30+mm deep rims and 28F/28R with medium depth rims will be fine for most riders covering the normal weight range.

-All wheels I build are done on the shop's Park Tool TS 2.2 and to ensure even spoke tension the Sapim spoke tension gauge is brought out to play.
+All wheels I build are done on my Park Tool TS 2.2 and to ensure even spoke tension, the Sapim spoke tension gauge is brought out to play.
 Spoke tensions are 1200N to 1300N DS (depending on the rim) rear and for the front 1000N.
 Tension variance should be no more than +/-5%.
 This ensures long spoke life and wheels that do not go out of true.
 All wheels leave the shop laterally true to within 0.2mm normally.
-Sometimes a wheel refuses to behave and 0.3mm of lateral wobble is seen, this is rare though.
+Sometimes a wheel refuses to behave and 0.3mm of lateral wobble is seen, this is rare, though.
 Anything beyond and I would pick another rim up and start again.
 The wheel should not ping when first ridden as I stress relieve them in the shop.
 Radial roundness is a tough one.
-This relies on the rim being round to start with. most rims are within 0.5mm roundness i.e total up down movement is 0.5mm. so wheels built by me have radial trueness within that figure (often it very round but its rim dependent).
+This relies on the rim being round to start with.
+Most rims are within 0.5mm roundness i.e total up-down movement is 0.5mm.
+So wheels built by me have radial trueness within that figure (often it's very round, but its rim dependent).

 A rim is worn if the rim wear indicators are no longer visible or the wall thickness of the brake track is 1.0mm or under.